Sup2point0/desmost/README.md

 p + q
 ```

-It’s like you *meant* to type this into Desmos, but accidentally typed it into your IDE instead.
+This keeps it easily comprehendable alongside surrounding Markdown when editing.
+And it’s exactly the same as what you’d type into Desmos – it’s like you meant to, but accidentally typed it into your IDE instead!

-Since the intention is to use Desmost alongside Markdown, we want to keep it clean and readable so that it doesn’t completely dominate other Markdown.
+### Make the complex stuff possible
+At the same time, we want to provide full control over as many aspects of the calculator as possible.
+Incantations make this easy – to access more functionality, all it takes is adding a new incantation.

 ### Mirror the Desmos API
 All object arguments to incantations such as `/viewport{}` and `/slider{}` are identical to the Desmos API.
 This means fewer unnecessary abstractions for you to remember.